Pine Tree Riot: Mast pines

 The laws contributed to growing discontent with colonial rule, reflected in a series of demonstrations and riots through the 1700s.
+One such example, the Mast Tree Riot, occurred 1734 in what is now Fremont, New Hampshire, when a surveyor-general visited the town to inspect felled lumber and was forced to leave by local citizens who disguised themselves as native Americans.

 The 1722 law was not strictly enforced until John Wentworth was appointed governor of the New Hampshire colony in 1766.
 Although often sympathetic to the colonists, he held firm on this issue.

 Pine Tree Riot

 John Sherman, Deputy Surveyor of New Hampshire, ordered a search of sawmills in 1771–1772 for white pine marked for the Crown.
 His men found that six mills in Goffstown and Weare possessed large white pines and marked them with the broad arrow to indicate that they were Crown property.
 The owners of the mills were named as offenders in the February 7, 1772, edition of The New Hampshire Gazette.
 The mill owners hired lawyer Samuel Blodgett to represent them, who met with Governor Wentworth.
 When the governor offered Blodgett the job of Surveyor of the King's Woods, he accepted, and, rather than getting the charges dropped, he instructed his clients to pay a settlement.
 The mill owners from Goffstown paid their fines at once and had their logs returned to them.
 Those from Weare refused to pay.

 On April 13, 1772, Benjamin Whiting, Sheriff of Hillsborough County, and his Deputy John Quigley were sent to South Weare with a warrant to arrest the leader of the Weare mill owners, Ebenezer Mudgett.
 Mudgett was subsequently released with the understanding that he would provide bail in the morning.
 The sheriff and deputy spent the night at Aaron Quimby's inn, the Pine Tree Tavern.
 That night, many of the townsmen gathered at Mudgett's house.
 A few offered to help pay his bail, but the majority wanted to run the sheriff and deputy out of town.
 They decided to physically assault Whiting in his sleep and abuse Whiting's horses by maiming their faces.